RyanNgCT/CS2030/contexts/The Maybe Context.md

     // predicate is a consumer in this case.
     Maybe<T> filter(Predicate<? super T> pred) {
         if (this.isEmpty()) {
-            return this;    // no need to filter anymore }
+	        // no need to filter anymore since it doesn't contain anything return this;
+        }
         // abstract method of Predicate
         if (pred.test(this.get())) {